 Many critical missions sharing one ultimate goal:

-A better community.
-For everyone.
+A better community for everyone.

 United Way of Greater Richmond & Petersburg is a major funder to more than 50 local organizations, providing millions of dollars annually to a range of agencies working on the front lines to create lasting change in communities throughout the region.
 A team of dedicated local volunteers leads our community investment process from start to finish.